lavabit/libdime/docs/style.md

 Local function variables shall be placed one indentation level in from the function declaration.
-The variable types, names, equals signs, and initilization values shall be column aligned.
+The variable types, names, equals signs, and initialization values shall be column aligned.
 If only one local variable exists then a single space may be used to separate the variable type, variable name, and equals sign.